 Let's look at each level of this expression:

-del car_df[col]: If "speed" is in the column's name, the last statement is executed.
-The column name (col) is passed to the DataFrame (car_df) through the indexing operator ([ ]).
-Now that the column is accessed, it is deleted from the DataFrame with the del function.
+- del car_df[col]: If "speed" is in the column's name, the column is accessed using the indexing operator ([ ]) and deleted from the DataFrame with the del function.

 You can confirm the logical expression is performing as expected by printing the modified DataFrame: